• Skip to primary navigation

 Raspberry Buttermilk Cake

-This made from scratch Raspberry Buttermilk Cake is easy and quick to make, moist and light.
-It's perfect for casual entertaining and makes a delicious summer dessert.
+This delicious Raspberry Buttermilk Cake is easy and quick to make.
+It's perfect for casual entertaining and makes a wonderful summer dessert.

 Raspberry Buttermilk Cake served with bowl of fresh raspberries.